algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 By making the leds blink, we will be able to control the intensity of the light and so to reduce the luminosity and reduce the energy consuption.<br> The device will automatically turn off at one in the morning and turn on at six in the morning, because of the european laws.
 However, the client will be able to turn it on or off during that time because according to the laws, the lights can be turned off one hour after you finished working (even if it is late in the night) and turned on one hour before the start of the activity.<br>
 The device is able to change the intensity of the leds using a photosensor. <br>
 The problems the device can detect are:
- - a misfunctionning in the sensors
+ - A misfunctionning in the sensors
- - a power outage
+ - A power outage
- - a problem with the power supply
+ - A problem with the power supply
- - an overheat of the leds
+ - An overheat of the leds

 ## 2.2.
 What can't the device do: